 Things to do in Nagasaki

-One of the most popular attractions is the Nagasaki Peace Park, which commemorates the 1945 bombing of the city.
+One of the most popular attractions is the Nagasaki Peace Park, which commemorates the 1945 bombing of the city (like in Hiroshima).
 On a nearby hill, you can visit the Nagasaki Atomic Bomb Museum, which proclaims the mission “to inform future generations about the horror of war.”

 Take the ropeway to the summit of Mount Inasa, where you will find an observation deck and restaurant.
 The view of the city at night is acclaimed as particularly stunning.